UtrechtUniversity/getting-started/README.md

 # Getting started

-Welcome at the getting started with [Utrecht University GitHub organization page](https://github.com/UtrechtUniversity).
+Welcome to the getting started with [Utrecht University GitHub organization page](https://github.com/UtrechtUniversity).
 A GitHub organization is a shared account where members (UU employees) can manage their projects using their personal GitHub account.
 The UtrechtUniversity Github organization is meant for storing, managing and publishing research projects.
 Below you will find instructions for connecting to the organization and general usage instructions for the organization.
-See the bottom of the page for course documentation on starting with using Git for version control.
+See the bottom of the page for resources to get started with using Git for version control.

 For best practices, see [Best Practices for Git @UtrechtUniversity](https://github.com/UtrechtUniversity/best-practices).